 From Pokemon cards to 80s action figures and vintage band tees, collectibles never go out of style.
 Trading cards, old video games, and even that faded Teenage Mutant Ninja Turtles toy you found in a box can fetch surprising sums.

-Vintage toys and retro clothing appeal to collectors and trendy shoppers alike.
+Vintage toys appeal to collectors and trendy shoppers alike.
 Always check authenticity marks and do a little price sleuthing.
 With rare finds, professional authentication can add real value.

 Sports Memorabilia